Fitzpatrick a winner again at Brookline as US Open champion

 The 25-year-old from Dallas suddenly had a two-shot lead.
 He also couldn’t keep the ball in the fairway, and it cost him with a dropped shot on No. 12.
 And then came another big turning point, with Fitzpatrick holing a 50-foot birdie putt across the 13th green.
 Zalatoris did well to make his 15-footer for par and they headed for the tense conclusion.

-Scheffler was still hanging around in his bid for a second major this year, but everyone else became a distant memory.
 Hideki Matsuyama had the low round of the week at 65, but he finished at 3-under 277, and that was never going to be good enough.

-In the end, it was Fitzpatrick sharing hugs with his family on the green, including younger brother Alex, who caddied for him in the U.S. Amateur and recently turned pro.
+McIlroy had a 69 and finished in the group four shots behind with Collin Morikawa (66).

-And there was his caddie, Billy Foster, one of the most popular, long-serving loopers in Europe who had never been on the bag for a major until Sunday.
+Fitzpatrick couldn’t stop smiling as he carried off the silver trophy, big and silver and shiny like the U.S. Amateur prize, only far more meaningful.
+And there was another poignant moment at the end.
+His caddie, Billy Foster, one of the longest-serving and most popular loopers in Europe, removed the flag from the 18th pin.
+That’s his trophy.

-“Billy said it for a while to keep doing what you’re doin and the chance will come,” Fitzpatrick said.
-“It did, and I took it.”
+”Billy said it for a while to keep doing what you’re doing and the chance will come,” Fitzpatrick said. ”It did, and I took it.”